 Moreover adaptive management provides a decision framework for making good decisions where there is uncertainty about an ecological system and the impact of management plans.
 It requires a formal and structured process to reduce these uncertainties, through iterative learning that improves management over time.
 This function of learning and adapting is enhanced through a participatory approach that necessitates partnerships between scientists, resource/conservation managers and other stakeholders, learning together how to create and maintain a sustainable resource system.
-Experience in the US has shown that local knowledge of managing habitats and resources is a vital source of learning that can contribute significantly in developing successful management actions and best practices.
-Adaptive management necessitates long term collaboration throughout the iterative learning cycle.
+Experience in the United States has shown that local knowledge of managing habitats and resources is a vital source of learning that can contribute significantly in developing successful management actions and best practices.4 Adaptive management necessitates long term collaboration throughout the iterative learning cycle.
 This promotes cooperative decision making where there is uncertainty, thereby increasing management effectiveness and the achievement of agreed-upon outcomes.
-A specific content of the content o
+1, & 2

 Learning from management outcomes is an essential component of adaptive management, which is necessary in the face of uncertainty.
-Two subtly different forms of adaptive management have been described, differentiated by their emphasis on learning through management actions. ^{1, 2, 4 & 6} These are 'passive' or 'active' adaptive management.
+Two subtly different forms of adaptive management have been described, differentiated by their emphasis on learning through management actions.
+1, 2, 4 & 6 These are 'passive' or 'active' adaptive management.

-Both forms utilize management interventions in learning process, but they differ slightly depending on their emphasis between explicitly considering different management options to achieve management objectives and learning.
+Both forms utilise management interventions in learning process, but they differ slightly depending on their emphasis between explicitly considering different management options to achieve management objectives and learning.
 Passive adaptive management primarily focuses on the achievement of management objectives with long-term monitoring and learning (if any) informing a gradually evolving management strategy; typically learning is an unplanned by-product of management actions and feedback mechanisms.
-Active adaptive management involves the active pursuit of learning, through experimental management that focuses directly on learning and the achievement of management objectives.
-Active adaptive management has similarly been described as deliberately manipulating management strategies for information outcomes as well as environmental outcomes.
-Active adaptive management proactively accelerates learning over time but it does require greater investment.
+1, 2 & 4 Active adaptive management involves the active pursuit of learning, through experimental management that focuses directly on learning and the achievement of management objectives1.
+Active adaptive management has similarly been described as deliberately manipulating management strategies for information outcomes as well as environmental outcomes.5 Active adaptive management proactively accelerates learning over time but it does require greater investment.
 Deliberate experimentation requires suitable replication and controls and is more expensive to implement, monitor and evaluate.
-As a chieve management options are significant to achieve management options to achieve management options to achieve management objectives.
+1 & 2

 Integral to adaptive management is the use of models.
-They serve as expressions of ecological understanding, as engines for deductive inference, and as articulations of resource response to management and environmental change.1 They are intended as contrasting expressions of how a resource system works, comparing alternative courses of action and predicting responses to these actions.
-They enable management actions to be evaluated and adapted through the comparison of model predictions against monitoring data over time.^{1 & 2} The use of good models is regarded as the foundation for a learning framework that assimilates current knowledge and is able to review and refine it.2 Models can capture a shared understanding of an ecological system and bring different perspectives together from scientists, managers and other stakeholders.
-This collaborative approach places emphasis on the joint assessment of what is known about the system being managed and facilitates an interdisciplinary approach to understanding through monitoring and assessment.^{1 & 7} Furthermore models must be understandable and actionable, often the simplest are the most effective and useful in reality.2 Accordingly data collection should be focused on precisely the information expected to be most useful to the management decision, based on a sound biological understanding of the system, and the models focused on hypotheses about how the managed system responds to management actions.7
+They serve as expressions of ecological understanding, as engines for deductive inference, and as articulations of resource response to management and environmental change.
+They are intended as contrasting expressions of how a resource system works, comparing alternative courses of action and predicting responses to these actions.
+They enable management actions to be evaluated and adapted through the comparison of model predictions against monitoring data over time.
+The use of good models is regarded as the foundation for a learning framework that assimilates current knowledge and is able to review and refine it.2 Models can capture a shared understanding of an ecological system and bring different perspectives together from scientists, managers and other stakeholders.
+This collaborative approach places emphasis on the joint assessment of what is known about the system being managed and facilitates an interdisciplinary approach to understanding through monitoring and assessment.
+1 & 7 Furthermore models must be understandable and actionable, often the simplest are the most effective and useful in reality.2 Accordingly data collection should be focused on precisely the information expected to be most useful to the management decision, based on a sound biological understanding of the system, and the models focused on hypotheses about how the managed system responds to management actions.7